docker/extensions-sdk/docs/tutorials/initialize.md

 - [NodeJS](https://nodejs.org)
 - [Go](https://go.dev/dl/)

+> Note
+>
+> NodeJS and Go are only required if an extension is created using the `docker extension init` command.
+This command uses a template based on a ReactJS and Go application.

 ## Create a new extension

 To create a new extension, use the `init` subcommand and provide a name for your extension.